 Ask the Umpire

-Had an interesting thing happen during a match where you thought the cricket umpire may have got the decision wrong or you just want to ask a cricket umpire to settle an argument with friends?
+Had an interesting thing happened during a match where you thought the cricket umpire may have got the decision wrong or did you just want to ask a cricket umpire to settle an argument with friends?
 Are you unable to find the answer to an umpiring question when looking through the law book or your competition playing conditions?

 Here is your chance to ask an active cricket umpire.